 1. I will pack a mini must have toiletries with me and a spare set of clothes that I will need for 2 days in my carry-on.
 My luggage has been lost before and having all the essentials and spare clothes were life saver.

 2. On 10+ hours international trip, I will pack 1 extra pair of comfy pant and t-shirt to change into after the flight takes off.
-I do not like looking like I just rolled out of bed at the airport but it does not mean I can not get comfortable while I am in the air.
+I do want to appear like I just rolled out of bed at the airport, but it does not mean I can not get comfortable while I am in the air.

 3. Have lip balm, a moisturizing face mask or thick moisturizer, hand cream, tissues and eye drops at your disposal on the flight.
 The air in the cabin is really drying so I am constantly reapplying lotion and lip balm throughout the flight .

-4. Bring your own inflatable neck pillow, eye mask, slippers or socks and ear plugs.
+4. Bring your own inflatable neck pillow, eye mask, inflatable lumbar support if possible, slippers or socks and ear plugs.
 Unless you are flying in a premium section, these items may not be given out on the plane.
 I use the airline issued pillow for back support while the neck pillow becomes my main pillow.
 This has helped reduce the back ache from long intercontinental flights.

-5. Bring your own thermos so you can fill it up with hot water for tea.
+5. Bring your own thermos so you can fill it up with hot water for tea before you board the flight.
 You do not know when was the last time the airplane’s water tank was cleaned.
 Drink a lot of water and refrain from alcohol and coffee as they will dehydrate you.

 6. Get up and stretch.
 I will try to go to the restroom and stand in the galley area to stretch out.
 Blood circulation is key.